tredontho/purescript-book/text/chapter6.md

 (Just "esting")
 ```

-Functional dependencies can be quite useful when using multi-parameter type classes to design certain APIs.
+Functional dependencies can be useful when designing certain APIs using multi-parameter type classes.

 ## Nullary Type Classes

-We can even define type classes with zero type arguments!
-These correspond to compile-time assertions about our functions, allowing us to track global properties of our code in the type system.
+We can even define type classes with zero-type arguments!
+These correspond to compile-time assertions about our functions, allowing us to track the global properties of our code in the type system.

-An important example is the `Partial` class which we saw earlier when discussing partial functions.
-Take for example the functions `head` and `tail` defined in `Data.Array.Partial` that allow us to get the head or tail of an array without wrapping them in a `Maybe`, so they can fail if the array is empty:
+An important example is the `Partial` class we saw earlier when discussing partial functions.
+Take, for example, the functions `head` and `tail` defined in `Data.Array.Partial` that allow us to get the head or tail of an array without wrapping them in a `Maybe`, so they can fail if the array is empty:

 ```haskell
 head :: forall a.
 Partial => Array a -> a